-- Students shall comply with district posted bus rules: Observe the same conduct as in the classroom, be courteous, use no profane language, do not eat or drink on the bus, keep the bus clean, cooperate with the driver, do not be destructive, stay in your seat, keep head hands and feet inside the bus, & bus driver is authorized to assign seats. - Students shall comply immediately with the driver's/monitor's instructions. - Students shall respect all others on the bus. - Students, while riding the bus, are subject to the same conduct conditions that exist in the classroom. - Students shall only ride on their assigned bus and exit the bus at their designated stop. - Students are expected to share seating space. - Students shall not bring unapproved items on the bus.
+- Students shall comply with district posted bus rules: Observe the same conduct as in the classroom, be courteous, use no profane language, do not eat or drink on the bus, keep the bus clean, cooperate with the driver, do not be destructive, stay in your seat, keep head, hands and feet inside the bus, do not throw items, hang items, or pass items through the bus windows & bus driver is authorized to assign seats. - Students shall comply immediately with the driver's/monitor's instructions. - Students shall respect all others on the bus. - Students, while riding the bus, are subject to the same conduct conditions that exist in the classroom. - Students shall only ride on their assigned bus and exit the bus at their designated stop. - Students are expected to share seating space. - Students shall not bring unapproved items on the bus.
 Any carry-on items should be able to be placed in a student's lap. - Students shall not vandalize or damage any property.
 Restitution will be made and they will be disciplined according to the discipline procedure. - Students shall not use profanity or participate in yelling or screaming. - Students will be subject to removal from the bus should their actions endanger the safe operations of the bus or the wellbeing of others. - Driver may assign seats to students. - Students may sit up to 3 per seat due to bus capacity.